pure4j/pure4j/docs/tutorial2.md

 * A Java functional test that demonstrates (and exercises) the calculator.
 * Good code-coverage

+### Why Excel?

+If you are used to writing tests, you'll know that they are often in the form:

+* **Given** some inputs, A, B, C.
+* **When** I perform some operation, X
+* **Then** I expect some value, R.

+This is all very well if you know how to calculate R from A, B and C.  But, if the calculation of R is complicated, you might well want to show your working out, and use some excel functions to help you get it right.

+Secondly, in the world of finance, it is often business analysts (BA's) who have to put together these example calculations.
+They are usually *very familiar* with Excel, and showing these calculations in Excel.

+So, in order to *minimize friction* for the people writing tests, it's a good idea to use tools and formats that they are already familiar with.

 ### Introduction To Historic Value At Risk

 Value at Risk (henceforth, VaR) is a methodology which aims to answer the following question:

-|Given a particular confidence interval (say 95% certainty), and a particular period of time,
+> Given a particular confidence interval (say 95% certainty), and a particular period of time,
-|what amount of money should I expect to lose?
+> what amount of money should I expect to lose?

 So, if you have a 1-day, 90% VaR of $500, you should expect that on average, once in twenty days you will lose more than $500.